 Yes, the sweetener is there to enhance the flavors of the fruit, but if your fruit is already sweet enough, you can just omit it, along with the lemon juice so it’s not too tart.

 Blueberry Chia Jam

-- Place the frozen blueberries, lemon juice, and maple syrup in a small saucepan over medium heat.
-Keep stirring until they start to release some of their juices (this takes about 5-7 minutes).
-Then with either a fork or a potato masher, mash the blueberries.
+- Add the blueberries, lemon juice, and maple syrup to a medium saucepan over medium heat.
+Cook, stirring occasionally, until the fruit starts to break down and release some of its juices, about 5-7 minutes.

-- Once you have your desired texture, stir in the chia seeds until well distributed and remove from the heat.
+- Stir in the two tablespoons of chia seeds until well distributed and remove from the heat.